 Composting Options on Campus

 The majority of the resulting compost is used for research programs at the agricultural research station.
-The rest is sold to buyers and the funds used to support the equipment needed to collect and process the waste.
+The rest is sold to bulk buyers and the funds used to support the equipment needed to collect and process the waste.

 The West Madison Agricultural Research Station is not an industrial composting facility.
 Therefore, compostable plastics (cups, silverware, etc) should not be placed in campus compost bins.